Flight From the Absolute

 system?

-In the course of this study we will come across diverse characters
+In the course of this study we will come across characters as

-such as Albert Camus, Friedrich Nietzsche, Galileo, Jacques Derrida,
+diverse as Albert Camus, Friedrich Nietzsche, Galileo, Jacques

-U2, Charles Darwin, David Porush, Denis Diderot, Kurt Vonnegut,
+Derrida, U2, Charles Darwin, David Porush, Denis Diderot, Kurt

-Katherine Hayles, Blaise Pascal, Alan Sokal, Stephen Jay Gould,
+Vonnegut, Katherine Hayles, Blaise Pascal, Alan Sokal, Stephen

-Dostoevsky, the marquis de Sade, Michel Foucault, Jean-Paul Sartre,
+Jay Gould, Dostoevsky, the marquis de Sade, Michel Foucault, Jean-Paul

 Table of Contents